transcendtient/Prusa-Sketcher/README.md

 2. GIMP
 3. convert
 4. pstoedit
+5. potrace
-5. KISSlicer
+6. KISSlicer
-6. OpenSCAD *(2014.06.18)*
+7. OpenSCAD *(2014.06.18)*
-7. librxtx-java *(Version 2.2+)*
+8. librxtx-java *(Version 2.2+)*

-The scripts in the main folder will likely get all your dependencies installed except the GIMP plugin.
-(Coming in next update)
+The scripts in the main folder will likely get all your dependencies installed.
-*The script does not install OpenSCAD from source correctly currently.
-You'll have to manually do it until I finish scripting the build.*
+*The script will MAKE FROM SOURCE OpenSCAD on Debian like systems (Ubuntu, Mint, etc...)*

 PicToGCO
 ===========